aeraki-mesh/aeraki/lazyxds/README.md

 ## Performance

-We setup two bookinfo applications in one istio mesh with lazyxds installed, the product page in `lazy-on` namespace enable lazy xds, and the another is not.
+We have set up two bookinfo applications in an istio mesh with lazyxds installed, the product page in `lazy-on` namespace has lazyXds enabled, and the other one hasn't.
-Then we use [istio load testing](https://github.com/istio/tools/tree/master/perf/load) to construct large size services increasingly, each load test namespace contains 19 services, each service contains 5 pods.
+Then we use [istio load testing](https://github.com/istio/tools/tree/master/perf/load) to increasingly create a large number of services, each load test namespace contains 19 services, each service contains 5 pods.
+The following is the test result for your reference:

 ![performance-test-arch](docs/images/performance-test-arch.png)